YousufSM/Amazon_Video_Game_Visualisation/README.md

 \
 \
 \
-Note: Since the project was a group work, I have only included my work with due academic permission.
+Note: Since the project was a group work, I have only included my part of the project with due academic permission.